The National Principles for Child Safe Organisations

 The National Principles are high-level.
 They are intended to apply to all sectors that engage with children and young people, in organisations of different types and sizes.

 Each principle has key action areas and indicators.
 The key action areas are based on the core components of the Royal Commission’s child safe standards.
 The indicators will act as a guide as to whether the organisation is implementing that standard in practice.

 Organisations should be safe and welcoming for all children and young people.
 The National Principles also highlight ways that organisations should consider the needs of children from diverse backgrounds and circumstances.

-Subscribe to the Child Safe Organisations project e-newsletter to receive further updates on the National Principles.
+Subscribe to the Child Safe Organisations project monthly e-newsletter to receive further updates on the National Principles.

 - read our factsheets for organisations and families and communities

 - learn about our upcoming practical tools and resources

 - read about the background to the project

 You can also contact the Child Safe Organisations project team at firstname.lastname@example.org.